Private Vaccination Service

 Dosing Schedule

-Standard (immunocompetent)2 months apart (may extend to 2–6 months if flexibility needed)
+(Can be flexed to 2–6 months if needed)

 "Five years later, I still take medicines for pain.
 My shingles rash quickly developed into open, oozing sores that in only a few days required me to be hospitalised.
 I could not eat, sleep, or perform even the most minor tasks.
 It was totally debilitating.
 The pain still limits my activity levels to this day."